Support for families of children living with medical complexities

 We also offer practical advice from trusted professionals and solicitors such as help navigating the social welfare system.
 This includes offering advice on benefits and legal advice.

-Our activity wing opened in September 2021 and boasts a hydro-pool which allows for the most complexly poorly children to experience swimming with their families.
+Our activity wing opened in September 2021 and boasts a hydro-pool which allows for children living with medical complexities to experience swimming with their families.

 Who we support